pecigonzalo/wordpress-aws/README.md

 - `wp-cli` can be used to further tweak and configure the initial deployment, installing plugins/etc
 - To ensure this can be easily reused, the setup uses `80` on the LB, but `443` and the default CloudFront certificate on its distribution.
 If you have a private domain, you can easily integrate your domain to this setup, change `user_data/bootstrap.sh` as documented and `cloudfront.tf` to use `HTTPS` while traffic is outside the VPC (Cloudfront -> ALB)
 - Many settings have been set to a static value for this setup (cloudfront protocol targets, ports, timeouts, etc) this can be easily transformed to vars to reuse this code
+- This stack can be easily transfered to EKS/ECS-EC2/DockerSwarm/EB/etc

 ## Tech Stack
 - Terraform